 Back pain can feel impossible to deal with at times.
 You may fidget and change positions from sitting to standing to lying down and still not find a comfortable one.
-Your back pain may come and go only occasionally, or it can be a consistent nag that can really wear you down over time.
-At some point in their life, about 80% of the population will experience back pain, which means you are far from alone.
+Your back pain may come and go only occasionally, or it can be a consistent nagging pain.
+At some point in life, about 80% of the population will experience backache.
+In short, you are far from alone.
 Below you can read about 10 of the most common risk factors for developing back pain, and hopefully, you’ll find some helpful tips to reduce your risk.

 10 Common Back Pain Risk Factors